highlayer-team/hl-docs/guide/getting-started.md

 ## Getting $tHI

-To get some tBTC, obtain a Highlayer (or Bitcoin) wallet, and post your address in #faucet channel on our [discord server](https://discord.gg/skTbBz8H6S).
+To get some tHI, obtain a Highlayer (or Bitcoin) wallet, and post your address in #faucet channel on our [discord server](https://discord.gg/skTbBz8H6S).

 ## Extracting WIF private key